twilio/OpenVBX/INSTALL.markdown

 1. **SimpleXML support:** OpenVBX requires SimpleXML.
 If you don't meet this requirement, install the SimpleXML module.
 1. **JSON support:** OpenVBX requires JSON.
 If you don't meet this requirement install the JSON module.
 1. **Upload directory writable:** The upload directory must be writable by the user your webserver is running as for the OpenVBX installation to complete.
 The path to the configuration directory is `<webroot>/OpenVBX/audio-uploads`.
 On unix systems you can adjust the permissions with the `chown` and `chmod` commands.
+1. **.htaccess File:** OpenVBX works best with Mod Rewrite enabled.
+If you've uploaded the contents of OpenVBX using an FTP application then its possible that the .htaccess file was ignored.
+If the .htaccess file is missing from your install rename the `htaccess_dist` file to `.htaccess` before beginning the install process.
+Some hosts do not run OpenVBX properly with Mod Rewrite disabled.

 ## Configure Database